rajneesh069/DSA/README.md

 1. Identify if problem could be broken down into smaller problems
 2. Write recurrence relation if needed
-3. Draw thre recursion tree
+3. Draw the recursion tree
 4. About the tree :
    a.
 See the flow of the functions, and how they are called.
    b.
-Identify and focus on left tree calls (firstly lest side will be evaluated (in fibo(n-1)+fibo(n-2), fibo(n-1) will be called first)) and the left tree calls
+Identify and focus on left tree calls (firstly left side will be evaluated (in fibo(n-1)+fibo(n-2), fibo(n-1) will be called first)) and right tree calls
    c.
-Until the left tree call completes right side won't be called
+Until the left tree call completes, right side won't be called
    d.
 See how the values are returned 'at each step!'
    e.
-See where the function call comes out of.
+See where the function call comes out.

 #### Types of recurrence relation

 1. Linear (fibo(n-1) + fibo(n-2))
-2. Divide and Conquer (Binary Search) f(n) = O(1) + f(n/2) -> Recurrence Relation for Binary Search, O(1) denotes some constant time comparison/operation and since the search space is reduced by a factor(of 2 here), which is very fast.
+2. Divide and Conquer (Binary Search) f(n) = O(1) + f(n/2) -> Recurrence Relation for Binary Search, O(1) denotes some constant time comparison/operation and since the search space is reduced by a factor(of 2 here), it is very fast.

 #### Variables in Recursion :